sagemath/trac_to_gh/Issue 4732.md

 # Issue 4732: TypeError in converting from SR matrix to RR, but *only* in doctesting

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/4732

 Original creator: jason